s3ql/s3ql/rst/man/cp.rst

   completely (so that S3QL had to fetch all the data over the network from the backend) before writing them into the destination folder.

-* Before starting with the replication, S3QL has to flush the local cache.
-So if you just copied lots of new data into the file system that has not yet been uploaded, replication will take longer than usual.

 Snapshotting vs Hardlinking
 ---------------------------